ORRTIZ/otax/README.md

 Tax Authority Management &amp; Reporting for Apache OFBiz™ and ORRTIZ™ BMS.

 ## More information
 This is part of the disentanglement effort of the ORRTIZ team to get to components as concise possible.
-This is an optional component.

 ## License
 © 2015 Copyright Somonar B.V.